8base/Documentation/docs/backend/getting-started-quick-start.md

 ```

 ### 3.4.
 Setting up the client
 All of the 8base starter apps are preconfigured for both authentication and API communication.
-They only need a few environment variables to get.
+They only need a few environment variables to set.
 Those environment variables are:

 ```shell
 APP_WORKSPACE_ENDPOINT=<workspace_endpoint>